confluentinc/ksql/docs/faq.md

 KSQL only requires:

-1. a Java runtime environment
+1. A Java runtime environment
-2. access to an Apache Kafka cluster for reading and writing data in real-time.
+2. Access to an Apache Kafka cluster for reading and writing data in real-time.
 The cluster can be on-premises or in the cloud.
+KSQL works with clusters running vanilla Apache Kafka as well as with clusters running the Kafka versions included in Confluent Platform.

 We recommend the use of [Confluent Platform](https://www.confluent.io/product/confluent-platform/) or [Confluent Cloud](https://www.confluent.io/confluent-cloud/) for running Apache Kafka.